 Crystal Lakes (from Highway 410) 6 mi RT A steep climb to 2 beautiful mountain lakes.
 Click here.

 The Sunrise Visitor Center is housed in a historic 1920’s building.
 Exhibits were updated a few years ago and they are a wonderful way to learn more about the Park.
-For 2016, the Sunrise Visitor Center typically opens by July 1 and stays open through mid to late September.
+The Sunrise Visitor Center typically opens by July 1 and stays open through mid to late September.

 The White River Wilderness Information Center at the Sunrise entrance usually opens around Memorial Day, and rangers there can provide maps and updated trail information.
-For 2016, this Center will be open through October 190.
+The Center typically stays open through early October.

 The Sunrise Day Lodge offers a cafeteria as well as a gift shop.
-For 2016, it will be open daily through September 5, and then weekends only (Saturday & Sunday) through September 25.
+It typically opens around July 1 and stays open through early to mid September.
 Click here.